ONSdigital/cell-key-perturbation/documentation/CellKeyPerturbation_Py.md

 values less than 10 and rounding others to the nearest 5) for **record keys** in the range 0-255.

-## Assumptions & Vailidity

-The **microdata** must contain one column per variable, which are expected to be categorical (they can be numeric but categorical is more suitable for frequency tables).

-**Record keys** should already be attached to the data, and the range of record keys in the **ptable** should match that in the data, 0-255 or 0-4095.

-Cell Key Perturbation is consistent and repeatable, so the same cells are always perturbed in the same way.
-The **record keys** need to be unchanged, changing the **record keys** would create inconsistent results and provide much less protection.

 # Additional Information